 Sky Beach at The Standard Bangkok Mahanakhon

 Currently the highest bar in Bangkok at 78 floors, which puts you above every other rooftop on this list by a meaningful margin.
-The 360-degree views are the real thing.
-The glass floor panel near the edge is polarizing: some guests spend five minutes on it for the photograph, others walk past it entirely, and both approaches are valid.
-The Standard draws a younger, more design-aware crowd than Lebua, which means it gets busy but skews less toward tourist groups.
-The tradeoff is the cocktail price floor: at $17 the cost reflects the address more than the drink itself.
-Worth it if and only if the height record matters to you, or if The Standard's aesthetic suits your trip better than Lebua's drama.
+The 360 degree views are the real thing.
+The glass floor panel near the edge is polarizing.
+Some guests spend five minutes on it for the photograph, others walk past it entirely, and both approaches are valid.
+The Standard draws a younger, more design-led crowd than Lebua, which means it gets busy but skews less toward tour groups.
+The trade-off is the cocktail price floor.
+At $17, several guests feel the cost reflects the address more than the drink itself.
+It works in its favor if the height record matters to you, or if The Standard's aesthetic suits your trip better than Lebua's drama.

 Works best for travelers who want the height record without the Hangover Part II crowd.
 Also worth noting for the Mahanakhon Skywalk if you want to combine activities.